|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 * * * *

 Posted 12:46PM CDT Tuesday: Still not much of a change in the past two model runs (00z and 12z Tuesday).
 The NAM model can now 'see' Friday, and it is in decent agreement with what the GFS has been showing - aside from keeping the tiny instability axis a little further west into the Texas panhandle and the low slightly north.
 Saturday's Midwest event looks to be a squall line by all accounts, possibly a strong one depending on how the moisture situation plays out.
 I don't think tornadoes are quite eliminated from the picture yet, depending on how much instability can be realized near the low.
-However, I'm definitely less optimistic about this being anything more than a local chase at this point.
+However, I'm definitely less optimistic about this being anything more than a local storm observation at this point.

 The cold front associated with the system will be blasting southward, plummeting temperatures behind it to well below freezing before the main precipitation area of the system moves out.
 As the models have been warning of for several days now, this spells a potentially significant snow event for the Plains and Midwest region late Saturday into Sunday, moving into the Eastern US Monday.
 The GFS is showing totals over a foot in parts of Kansas.
 Any snow cover should be short-lived for areas along and south of I-70, as temps rebound sharply into the 40s and 50s each day.